Survivor (American TV series): Other media

+Card game

+Survivor: The Tribe Has Spoken card game was released in January 2025, the result of a two-year collaboration between host and executive producer Jeff Probst and gaming company Exploding Kittens.
+Players need to collect advantages, find idols, form alliances and survive Tribal Council eliminations.
+The game can be played with three to six people.

 Video games

 The 2001 PC video game Survivor: The Interactive Game, developed by Magic Lantern and published by Infogrames, allows players to play and create characters for the game based on the Borneo or Australian Outback cast members.
 The game also includes a character creation system for making custom characters.

 Gameplay consists of choosing survivors' skills (fishing, cooking, etc.), forming alliances, developing relationships with other tribe members, and voting off competitors at tribal council.

 The game was very poorly received by critics.
 GameSpot gave the game a 'Terrible' score of 2.0 out of 10, saying "If you're harboring even a tiny urge to buy this game, please listen very carefully to this advice: Don't do it."
 Likewise, IGN gave the game a 'Painful' 2.4 out of 10, stating "It is horribly boring and repetitive.
 The graphics are weak and even the greatest Survivor fan would break the CD in two after playing it for 20 minutes."
-The game was the recipient of Game Revolution's lowest score of all time, an F-.
+The game was the recipient of Game Revolution's lowest score of all time, an F−.
 An 'interactive review' was created specially for the game, and features interactive comments like "The Survival periods are about as much fun as" followed by a drop-down menu, "watching paint dry/throbbing hemorrhoids/staring at air/being buried alive."

 On November 4, 2009, it was announced that a second video game adaptation would be released for the Wii and Nintendo DS.
 The game would require players to participate in various challenges like those in the reality shows in order to win.